-Where to try beers from Palaweno Brewery: I got to sample one of their beers at The Perfect Pint in BGC.
-They are currently offering a Microbrewery Tour in their bar in Palawan, which is the main reason I want to go back to Puerto Princesa!
-The beer is also sold in bottles in several establishments in Palawan and Metro Manila, including Global Beer Exchange’s The Bottle Shop and Gilmore Wines & Spirits.
+Where to try beers from Palaweno Brewery: Palaweno Brewery’s Tap Room is located in Puerto Princesa, Palawan.
+The beer is also sold in bottles in several establishments around Palawan (Kinabuch’s Bar & Grill, Ka Lui’s) and Metro Manila, including Global Beer Exchange’s The Bottle Shop, The Perfect Pint and Gilmore Wines & Spirits.

 - Address: 82 Manalo Street, Puerto Princesa City, Palawan, Philippines 5300.

 Brewery Gastropub is the first bar in Iloilo City that offers a wide selection of imported and local craft beers including a few in-house brews.

 Beer Variants: Iloilo Pale Ale, Dinagyang Pale Ale

 Where to try: Pison Avenue San Rafael St., 5000 Iloilo City, Philippines

 The Cebruery is a Cebu-based brewery that launched in 2014 specializing in “artisanal, uncompromising, and innovative products – just the way beer should be.”
 I really like the minimalist labels which remind me of vintage vacation posters and the distinctly Filipino twist of their beer’s core series.

 The Cebruery is owned and operated by Taylor and Toni Marie Despojo.